o11a-audits/o11a-backend/README.md

 Functions have a semantic return value can converge with other semantic properties in an expression, but they also have functional properties.
 These functional properties may not affect the semantics of the expression, but they converge with the containing statement's functional properties.
 For example, `add(a, b) - c` has a semantic property convergence at `the_result_of_add_a_b - c` to form one semantic property for the expression, but the functional properties of `add` converge with the containing statement's functional properties to make sure they fulfill the containing statement's functional requirements and align with its purpose.

-Functions need to track side effects and present them to the user in the interface, like exceptions are.

 Can we have a convergence property graph that represents the properties that are dependent on other properties, so that if a property downstream of something is contradicted, we can see how it affects the upstream properties?
 Maybe all requirements stem from an underlying invariant (which all stem from an attack vector), so when a property is contradicted, we can immediately trace it back through the graph to see how and which invariant is violated.

+#### Function Call Signatures

+Function calls need to have comprehensive signatures that include all necessary information for the caller to understand the function's behavior and potential side effects.
+These are of course the input parameters and return types like Solidity, but also the exceptions that can be thrown by the function, the state variables that are read, the state variables that are mutated, and the functions that are called (with their respective signatures).

+Functions need to track side effects and present them to the user in the interface, like exceptions are.

 ### Managing Functional Purpose